Rafael López Aliaga: 2022 Lima mayoral election

 In the aftermath of the first round of the 2021 general election, López Aliaga confirmed his bid for mayor of Lima in the upcoming 2022 mayoral election.

 Leading the polls early into the election, López Aliaga trailed behind former congressman and Interior minister, Daniel Urresti, who ran for a second time for the mayorship following his defeat to Jorge Muñoz at the 2018 Lima municipal election.

 As part of his campaign, López Aliaga promised to fight crime with support of the reservists group of the Peruvian Armed Forces, in addition to calling for a radical reform of the capital's transportation system.
 His campaign was managed by former right-wing congressmen Julio Gagó and Renzo Reggiardo, with the latter running for lieutenant mayor.

 At the election, Popular Renewal placed first by receiving 26.35% of the popular vote, claiming victory for López Aliaga, in addition winning twelve districts of the capital.
 In contrast to previous municipal elections, no winning candidate for mayor of Lima since 1963 had been elected by less than 30% of the vote, making him the least voted winner in the history of the capital.

 In April 2023, an Ipsos poll showed that 49% of respondents disapproved of López Aliaga, compared to a 40% approval rate.

 2026 Peruvian presidential election

 In October 2025, López Aliaga resigned as mayor of Lima to campaign in the Peruvian general election scheduled for 12 April 2026.
-He is considered an early frontrunner in the presidential race.
+He was considered an early frontrunner in the presidential race.

+The first round presidential election resulted in Keiko Fujimori and Roberto Sánchez Palomino will be going to the second round.
+Despite losing the presidential election, López-Aliaga was elected to the Senate for the nationwide constituency.

+Following the first round, official results confirmed that neither López Aliaga nor other major candidates advanced to the runoff, which was contested between Keiko Fujimori and Roberto Sánchez Palomino.
+López Aliaga finished in third place nationally with 11.91% of the vote, as reflected in the final tally published by Peru’s electoral authorities.

+With his elimination from the presidential race, López Aliaga did not proceed to the second round campaign and instead transitioned toward his elected position in the Senate for the nationwide constituency, scheduled to assume office in July 2026, as part of the broader congressional transition following the general election cycle.